 Pulsed vs. continuous wave lasers

 In general, laser diodes are either continuous wave or pulsed.
 The continuous wave (CW) diodes emit laser energy continuously, hence its name.
 Pulsed diodes emit a radiation impulse with a high amplitude (intensity) and duration which is typically extremely short: 100-200 nanoseconds.
 Continuous wave lasers produce a fixed level of power during emission.
 Although lacking the high peak power of a "true" or "super" pulsed laser, most continuous wave lasers can be made to flash a number of times per second to simulate pulse-like rhythms by interrupting the flow of light rapidly as in turning a light switch “off” and “on”.
 “True” or “super” pulsed lasers, as the name implies, produce a brief high power level light impulse.
 It is the high power level achieved during each pulse that drives the light energy to the target tissue.
-Even though the pulse peaks at a high power level there are no deleterious thermal effects in the tissue because the pulses are of such short duration.
-Therefore, the peak power of a “true” or “super” pulsed laser is quite high compared to its average pulse power.
+The peak power of a “true” or “super” pulsed laser is quite high compared to its average pulse power.
 By using “true” or “super” pulsed lasers, one is able to more effectively drive light energy into tissue.
 The laser and electronic technologies required to use pulsed diodes are more advanced and the diodes themselves are more expensive than the continuous wave diodes.
 This is why over 90% of the therapeutic lasers in the North American market are low power continuous wave lasers.
 Some of these lasers provide power literally at the same level as an inexpensive laser pointer costing around $30.